SeleniumHQ/docker-selenium/Hub/README.md

 ### Issues

 If you have any problems with or questions about this image, please contact us through a [Github issue](https://github.com/urosporo/docker-vaadin-testbench/issues).
 If you have any problems with or questions about Vaadin Testbench, please contact Vaadin through Vaadin's [Bug Tracker](https://github.com/vaadin/testbench/issues).
 If you have any problems with or questions about Selenium, please contact Selenium through Selenium's [Bug Tracker](https://github.com/SeleniumHQ/selenium/issues).

-## Contributing

-There are many ways to [contribute](http://docs.seleniumhq.org/about/getting-involved.jsp) whether by answering user questions, additional docs, or pull request we look forward to hearing from you.

-If you do supply a patch we will need you to [sign the CLA](https://spreadsheets.google.com/spreadsheet/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0).
-We are part of [SFC](http://www.sfconservancy.org/)